nesktf/shogle/README.md

 - Wrappers for GLFW, Imgui and OpenGL (might add some other backends in the future)
 - Resource loading (texture atlases, fonts, models...)
 - Some maths for physics and collisions
-- Some general utillities
+- Some custom stl implementations (and other extra utillities)
-    - Logger
-    - Arenas
-    - Threadpool
-    - std::expected for c++20
-    - And some other nice things

 ## Installation
 Clone the library in your libraries folder recursing submodules